JatinNegi21/JatinNegi21/readme.md

 ## 🎓 I'm a BE - Computer Science student at Thapar Institute

 * 💡  I like to explore new technologies and develop software solutions and quick hacks.
-* 🌱  I'm on track for learning more about Cyber security, Web Development, and Augmented Reality.
+* 🌱  I'm on track for learning more about Cyber security, Web Development.
 * 💬  Feel free to reach out to me for some interesting discussion.

 ## ✉️ Find me on: